-Mr. Shailesh Gupta is the head of trading for the Adviser.
+Shailesh Gupta is the head of trading for the Adviser.
 From 2012 to 2017, Mr. Gupta served as the head of trading for Commonwealth Opportunity Capital.
 From 2017 to 2020, he served as a portfolio manager for Anfield Capital Management.

 Michael Green is the Managing Director and Chief Strategist of the Adviser.
-He has served as portfolio manager of the Volatility ETF since April 2021.
 Prior to joining the Adviser, Michael served as partner, chief strategist and portfolio manager of Logica Capital Advisers, LLC, a Los Angeles-based hedge fund focused on derivative strategies from 2020 to 2021.
 Prior to Logica, Michael was portfolio manager for Thiel Macro, LLC, an investment firm that manages the personal capital of Peter Thiel from 2016 to 2019.
 Prior to Thiel, Michael founded Ice Farm Capital, a discretionary global macro hedge fund seeded by Soros Family Management.